Multimodal Datasets with Controllable Mutual Information: Introduction

 Datasets with controllable MI that emulate the challenges of real-world data are needed to better understand the advantages, disadvantages, and tradeoffs of different SSL learning objectives.
 Such datasets can enable systematic, reproducible studies of how multimodal SSL representations depend on information overlap and shared features, offering both theoretical insights and practical guidance for model design.
 Finally, they provide a reliable testbed for evaluating the performance of various mutual information estimation strategies designed for use on real-world datasets.

 In this work, we introduce a framework to generate realistic multimodal data with controllable mutual information.
-Figure~\ref{fig:fig1} shows an overview of our data generation framework: \begin{enumerate}[label=(\alph*)] \item First, we use directed acyclic graphs (DAGs) to generate easily interpretable correlated Gaussian latent variables $\mathbf{z}$ with known mutual information. \item We then feed the outputs $\mathbf{z}$ of these DAGs into invertible bijective transformations to construct multimodal datasets where the amount and distribution of shared information can be explicitly controlled across multiple modalities. \end{enumerate}
+Figure~\ref{fig:fig1} shows an overview of our data generation framework\footnote{Datasets generated based on Figure 1 can be found at \citep{raheem_hashmani_2026}.}: \begin{enumerate}[label=(\alph*)] \item First, we use directed acyclic graphs (DAGs) to generate easily interpretable correlated Gaussian latent variables $\mathbf{z}$ with known mutual information. \item We then feed the outputs $\mathbf{z}$ of these DAGs into invertible bijective transformations to construct multimodal datasets where the amount and distribution of shared information can be explicitly controlled across multiple modalities. \end{enumerate}